All Episodes

 And they still got 13 million people.

-Now it wasn't the 25 and then the 24, but it wasn't three or four million either.
+Now, it wasn't the 25 and then the 24, but it wasn't 3 or 4 million either.

 13 million people still tuned in to watch that debate because they're ticked off.

-I don't think, and this is this is not by any means a criticism of Mr. Trump.
+I don't think, and this is not by any means a criticism of Mr. Trump.

 I don't think anybody could have gone from zero to the phenomenal lead he did if the anger wasn't already there.

-So I I if there if there are any false impressions that the establishment people have been cowering in fear have been operating under, it's that Trump has brought in a whole bunch of new people.
+So if there are any false impressions that the establishment people have been cowering in fear have been operating under, it's that Trump has brought in a whole bunch of new people.

-Now, in Iowa, there was a rough record Republican turnout, and there was a uh, as it turned out, uh decent amount of new registration.
+Now, in Iowa, there was a record Republican turnout, and there was a, as it turned out, a decent amount of new registration.

 But Trump didn't win there.